OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network: Introduction

-The proposed method is first validated in a small-scale study to confirm its multi-dataset learning ability.
-Four OD datasets are used including COCO~\cite{lin2014microsoft}, Pascal VOC~\cite{everingham2010pascal}, Wider Face~\cite{yang2016wider} and Wider Pedestrian~\cite{loy2019wider}.
-Results show that OmDet not only is able to learn from all datasets without suffering from label conflicts, but achieve stronger performance than single dataset detectors due to its share of knowledge among tasks.

-Then a larger scale of study is conducted to scale up OmDet to very large vocabulary pretraining.
-We pre-train using a mixture of OD datasets with 20 million images and 4 million unique text labels that include both human annotations and pseudo labels.
-The resulting model is evaluated on the recently proposed ODinW dataset~\cite{li2022elevater} that cover 35 different OD tasks in various domains.
-Comprehensive evaluation suggests that the proposed continual learning paradigm is able to achieve a new state-of-the-art performance compared to GLIP~\cite{li2022grounded} that is pre-trained on larger datasets.
-Also, we show that accumulating multiple datasets to expand to large vocabulary OD learning is an effective method to boost OmDet's zero/few shot ability as well as parameter-efficient training performance (e.g. prompt tuning).
+The proposed method is evaluated on three downstream tasks: object detection in the wild (ODinW)~\citep{li2022elevater}, open-vocabulary detection, and phrase grounding~\citep{plummer2015flickr30k}.
+Results show that OmDet is able to outperform all prior art, including the powerful GLIP~\citep{li2022grounded} that is pre-trained on much larger datasets.
+Moreover, comprehensive model analysis is conducted to better understand the strength and limitations of OmDet.
+We conduct controlled study on joint training from four diverse datasets (COCO, Pascal VOC, and Wider Face/Pedestrian) and results show that our method is not only able to learn from all datasets without suffering from label and localization conflicts, but achieves stronger performance than single dataset detectors due to its share of knowledge among tasks.
+Also, we show that accumulating multiple datasets to expand to large vocabulary OD learning is an effective method to boost OmDet's zero/few-shot ability as well as parameter-efficient training performance (e.g., prompt tuning)

-In short, the contribution of this work are four folds: \begin{itemize} \item We present OmDet, a novel language-aware OD architecture and training framework that is able to effectively learn from arbitrary number of OD datasets. \item Experiments that confirm the effectiveness of the proposed multi-dataset training by solving the label difference and fore/background inconsistency challenges. \item Experiments that show OmDet's state-of-the-art performance on the ODinW dataset by simultaneously master 35 different downstream tasks. \item Study results that show by scaling up visual concept vocabulary size via multi-dataset training, one can effective improve zero/few-shot learning and parameter-efficient fine-tuning. \end{itemize}
+In summary, the contributions of this our paper are four folds: \begin{itemize} \item We present OmDet, a novel language-aware OD architecture with Multimodal Detection Network (MDN) that can learn from any number of OD and grounding datasets. \item Experiments show OmDet's state-of-the-art performance on well-known ODinW, open-vocabulary detection and phrase grounding benchmark. \item Experiments confirm the effectiveness of the proposed multi-dataset training by solving the label difference and fore/background inconsistency challenges. \item Experiments show that by scaling up visual vocabulary size via multi-dataset training, one can improve zero/few-shot and parameter-efficient fine-tuning. \end{itemize}